Macron proposes security pact to make Europe a 'power of the future' | DW | 19.01.2022

 "As Europeans, we need to collectively make our own demands and put ourselves in a position to enforce them," he added.

-The French want to create a new "security framework" during their presidency.
+France intends to create a new "security framework" during the presidency.
 "We need to build it between us, Europeans, share it with our allies in NATO, and propose it for negotiation to Russia," Macron said.

-The EU was not directly involved in talks with Moscow over any possible Russian invasion of Ukraine as tens of thousands of Russian troops amass on the country's border.
+The EU was not directly involved in talks with Moscow over a possible Russian invasion of Ukraine as tens of thousands of Russian troops amass on the country's border.

+Katarina Barley, a vice president of the European Parliament and a member of Germany's Social Democrats, told DW that the EU "does not have an original competence in foreign policy."

+"We are actually a group of 27 member states and their interests, who unite to have a common foreign policy.
+And that is a weakness at times because reactions are sometimes not as quick and as firm as a single member state can give them," she said.

+The European Union has been threatening "severe consequences" should Russia invade Ukraine.
+However, these consequences have not been laid out.

+"There are discussions about reacting at the level of the SWIFT accord, which is the question of Russia being part of the international banking system.
+Imagine if Russian companies, the Russian government, Russian oligarchs would not be able anymore to exchange their money with other states," Barley said.
+"That would be a huge impact on the Russian economy.
+And this, for example, is a threat but is on the table."

-Looking inwards, Macron told lawmakers France would push to include the right to abortion and defense of the environment in the EU's Charter of Fundamental Rights.
+Looking inward, Macron told lawmakers that France would push to include the right to abortion and defense of the environment in the EU's Charter of Fundamental Rights.

 It comes just a day after the parliament elected Malta's Roberta Metsola, a staunch abortion opponent, as its president.

-Macron said Europe needed to "move from words to deeds, transforming our industries in investing in new technologies" to prevent climate change.
+Macron said the European Union needed to "move from words to deeds, transforming our industries in investing in new technologies" to prevent climate change.

-Macron's approach to fighting climate change, however, was criticized by some as being not ambitious enough, reported DW's Brussels bureau chief Alexandra von Nahmen.

-France plans to forge a new European alliance with African countries.
+France plans to forge a new EU alliance with African countries.
 Macron said he would host an EU-African Union summit for that purpose next month.

 "We can't just look at the subject of migration without looking at the deep-rooted causes and see that we have a common destiny with the African continent.
 We want our African friends to allow us to help them," Macron said.

-He also touched on the block's relationship with the UK in the post-Brexit era.
+He also touched on the bloc's relationship with the United Kingdom in the post-Brexit era.

 "Nothing will call into question the bond of friendship which connects us to our British friends," he said.

-He, however, insisted the UK stick to the Brexit agreement, especially regarding fishing and the Northern Ireland protocol.
+He, however, insisted that the United Kingdom stick to the Brexit agreement, especially regarding fishing and the Northern Ireland protocol.

-Macron faces an election challenge in April, with polls scheduled for April 10 and 24.
+Macron faces an election challenge, with polls scheduled for April 10 and 24.

 France's EU presidency comes at a beneficial time for Macron politically, as it is a chance for him to showcase France as a European power.